 The CSEA does not help with the collection of unreimbursed medical.
-This must be handled by the Medina County Domestic Relations Court.
-A motion would need to be filed in court to collect these fees and can be found at http://www.medinadomesticrelations.org/.
+This must be handled by Medina County Domestic Relations Court.
+You have the right to file a motion in court to collect these fees and can be found at Medina County Domestic Relations Court.
 You can also find the Legal Resource Center at the same site.

 Medical Insurance Cards